AllardQuek/Hearsay-Lyrics/docs/hackathons/demo-plan.md

 - If generation takes longer than expected, narrate and shorten the step — keep the performance playback for judges.

 ---
-Notes: keep hero + input visible during creation segments; keep Presenter view focused on timing and visual impact.
+Notes: keep hero + input visible during creation segments; keep Perform view focused on timing and visual impact.
 Deliver the scripted lines with pacing: quick hook, focused demo, then immersive close.